The inflation-adjusted Nasdaq 100 had been trading within the confines of an upward sloping, long-term trend channel —

 So where does this high-flying index stand now?

-Today’s chart illustrates how the Nasdaq 100 recently broke below and then retested long-term support.
+Today’s chart illustrates how the Nasdaq 100 recently broke below long-term support.

-That retest failed and now the inflation-adjusted Nasdaq 100 is working its way lower.
+Currently, the inflation-adjusted Nasdaq 100 is working its way higher and is approaching what was once support.

 What is the Nasdaq 100?